 What to Avoid (Very Important)

-- Don’t edit the registry to “speed things up”
+- Edit the registry to “speed things up”

 Practical Wrap-Up

-If the slowdown started immediately after a recent update and nothing improves after a few days, rolling back the update may be the safest next step.
+If the slowdown started immediately after a recent update and nothing improves after a few days, rolling back the update is often the safest next step.